defencedigital/moduk-service-manual/src/secure-by-design/secure-from-the-start.md

 Work in progress.
 Do not review this content yet.
 </p>

-You need to design security into projects from the start.
+Designing security into projects from the start helps Defence stay ahead of adversaries and maintain national security.

-Then, you need to continually assess and manage security risks until your technology or service is retired.

 ## Across government